Skip to content

 The unique selling point

-History, view, and cutting-edge cuisine combined.
-The restaurant occupies The Roundhouse, a national monument tucked into the Glen forest above Camps Bay.
-The dining room blends vintage charm (leather walls, antique floors) with edgy art (graffiti murals, modern sculptures), and from several tables you see the Twelve Apostles and the Atlantic below.
-The tasting menu is hyper-seasonal, foraged-local, and modern European in technique with subtle Cape references.
-Salsify's 2025 World's-Best citation called it: serving sea-and-earth-inspired dishes in a historic building overlooking Camps Bay.
+History, view, and modern cooking in one place.
+The Roundhouse is a national monument tucked into The Glen above Camps Bay.
+The dining room mixes vintage details (leather walls, antique floors) with modern art (graffiti murals, sculptures).
+Several tables look out over the Twelve Apostles and the Atlantic.
+The tasting menu is seasonal, uses foraged local ingredients, and follows modern European technique with small Cape touches.
+The 2025 World's Best citation called it a restaurant serving sea-and-earth-inspired dishes in a historic building overlooking Camps Bay.

 Live music

 None.
-The soundtrack is the excited chatter of diners discussing the courses.
-The mood is lively and refined; people are enjoying themselves rather than listening to a band.
+The sound is the buzz of diners discussing the courses.
+The mood is lively and refined.
+The room runs on conversation, not music.

 The view

-Camps Bay, ocean, and Lion's Head.
-Salsify sits halfway up Table Mountain's flank, so the windows look out over the Atlantic, the Camps Bay beach below, and Lion's Head rising to one side.
-Early evening is the best window: the ocean sparkles and the sky turns pink behind the peak.
+Camps Bay, the Atlantic, and Lion's Head.
+Salsify sits halfway up the side of Table Mountain.
+The windows look out over the ocean, the Camps Bay beach below, and Lion's Head to one side.
+Early evening is the best moment: the ocean still sparkles and the sky turns pink behind the peak.
 After dark, the Camps Bay lights take over.
-Not every table has a direct view, so arrive early and wander the garden or the lawn outside.
+Not every table has a direct view, so arrive early and walk the garden or the lawn outside.

 Price and booking

 From R1,100 per person (about €57, $67) for the full tasting menu, usually eight to ten courses.
-A reduced lunch menu runs around R695 for five courses; wine pairing pushes dinner to roughly R1,800.
-There is no à la carte.
+A shorter lunch is about R695 for five courses.
+The wine pairing brings dinner up to roughly R1,800.
+There is no à la carte menu.
 A 13% service charge is added.
-For two people with drinks, expect upward of R3,000 (around €156, $183).
-Booking is the binding constraint, often four to eight weeks ahead in season; Sunday lunch is the easier win.
+Two people with drinks usually spend more than R3,000 (about €156, $183).
+Getting a table is harder than paying for one: book four to eight weeks ahead in season.
+Sunday lunch is easier to get.

 Signature Order

-The menu changes seasonally, but the bread course is a regular highlight (recent versions: a roasted bone-marrow brioche).
-Past notable plates include fried octopus with apricot mebos and green-mango salad, and aged beef tartare with nasturtium emulsion, pine-nut dressing on veal-fat brioche.
-Desserts run from milktart riffs to naartjie sorbet with fynbos.
-The tasting menu is the signature: every course is the point.
+The menu changes with the seasons.
+The bread course is a regular highlight: a recent version was a roasted bone-marrow brioche.
+Past favourites include fried octopus with apricot mebos and green-mango salad, and aged beef tartare with nasturtium emulsion and pine-nut dressing on veal-fat brioche.
+Desserts range from a milktart twist to naartjie sorbet with fynbos.
+The whole tasting menu is the signature, not one dish.

 Insider tip If the full tasting menu is beyond budget, The Lawns at The Roundhouse is a casual sister venue on the same property.
 Same view, cocktails and burgers, picnic-style setting.
 A local secret for sundowners.